KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Emojis-Article.md

 KeyboardKit has an ``Emoji`` struct that represents an plain emoji value, and defines ``EmojiCategory`` and ``EmojiVersion`` values that let you fetch all available emojis from all available categories and versions.

-👑 [KeyboardKit Pro][Pro] unlocks an ``EmojiKeyboard`` that's automatically injected into ``KeyboardView`` when a valid license is registered.
+👑 [KeyboardKit Pro][Pro] unlocks an ``EmojiKeyboard`` that's used by ``KeyboardView`` when a valid license is registered.
+It also unlocks an ``Emoji``.``Emoji/ColonSearch`` engine that performs emoji autocomplete.
 Information about Pro features can be found further down.

-> Important: The ``EmojiKeyboard`` uses high-resolution emojis on iPad, which can consume a lot of memory when scrolling through the emoji categories.
+> Important: The ``EmojiKeyboard`` uses high-resolution emojis on iPad, which consumes a lot of memory when scrolling through categories.
 Apply an ``Emoji/KeyboardStyle/optimized(for:)`` style with ``SwiftUICore/View/emojiKeyboardStyle(_:)`` if your keyboard uses memory-intense tools.
-See the <doc:Developer-Memory-Management> article for more information.
+Check out the <doc:Developer-Memory-Management> article for more information about memory management in keyboard extensions.